raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_11.md

     cam.exif_tags['GPS.GPSLatitude'] = '%d/1,%d/1,%d/10' % (lat_value[0], lat_value[1], lat_value[2]*10)
     return(str(lat_value), str(long_value))

-# define a function to update the LED matrix
-def active_status():
-    """
-    A function to update the LED matrix regularly to show that the experiment is progressing
-    """
-    # a list with all possible rotation values
-    orientation = [0,90,270,180]
-    # pick one at random
-    rot = random.choice(orientation)
-    # set the rotation
-    sh.set_rotation(rot)

 # create a datetime variable to store the start time
 start_time = datetime.datetime.now()